Mains

 2

-In a saucepan over low heat, add coconut oil and sauté the fennel bulb slices along with the orange zest until soft.
+In a saucepan over low heat, add olive oil and sauté the fennel slices with orange zest until softened.

 3